 Why A Yoga Retreat Is the Perfect Choice for the Solo Traveler

 Traveling solo can be very intimidating, especially when traveling internationally.
 With that said, the rewards of taking a risk and branching out of your comfort zone can be really empowering.
 I have taken solo trips within the United States, but have been itching to go somewhere farther on my own.
-When I saw an offer for a yoga retreat in Puerto Vallarta, which is back, by the way, for $279 including meals and classes, I immediately knew it was something I had to book.
+When I saw an offer for a yoga retreat in Puerto Vallarta, I immediately knew it was something I had to book.

 Yoga has been a part of my life for over 12 years, and one of my favorite things about the practice is how inclusive the community is.
 I always knew that if/when I was to go on a retreat of sorts, that I wanted to try it on my own and really embrace the entire experience without the crutch of a friend or family member.
 We can learn a lot about ourselves when we take on challenges like traveling alone, and to do so to at a place where I knew I’d be welcomed with open arms made the idea far less daunting.